Duration and dates

 a coach service is available to participants to bring them to the dining venues and bring them back to their hotel.
 95% of participants chose this option which allows them to better enjoy the meal and choose quality sites that do not offer sufficient car parks.

-- By invitation: The organizer sends by electronic mail an application document and a program to automobile owners deemed eligible
+- By invitation: The organiser sends by electronic mail an application document and a program to automobile owners deemed eligible

 - By receipt of the application document available on this website, after printing and filling out.